marcostolosa/OSCE/README.md

 **An Introduction to Windows exploit development free download**

-I am writing this book as an introduction to Windows exploit development to show everyone how to properly pull off what I am attempting to do in this repo.
+I am writing this book as an introductory guide to Windows exploit development to show everyone how to properly pull off what I am attempting to do in this repo.
+I dislike the fact that there are just not many resources on the internet for this.

 ----
 I am writing 50 POC's for various exploits for educational purposes.